knik121/knik121/README.md

-- 👋 Hi, I’m @knik121
+- 👋 Hi, I’m Nikhil Kalur, a student at IIT Kharagpur
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning whatever nerds do to make money
 - 💞️ I’m looking to collaborate on any project as long as it's not boring
-- 📫 How to reach me nikhilkalur@gmail.com
+- 📫 How to reach me kalurnikhil@gmail.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: Milk before cereal >>

 <!---
 knik121/knik121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.